 Distribution facilities in the vicinity of new commercial loads and built solely to serve such loads will be placed underground, however the Cooperative may elect to install overhead service if practical difficulties prevent the installation of underground service using standard construction methods.
-This includes service to all buildings used primarily for business purposes, where the major activity is the sale of goods or services at wholesale or retail.
-This category shall include, but not be limited to, apartment houses, motels and shopping centers.
+This includes service to all buildings used primarily for business purposes, where the major activity is the sale of goods or services at wholesale or (Continued on Sheet No. C-20.00)

-Issued May 18, 2022 By Tony Anderson General Manager Grawn, Michigan Effective for service rendered on and after June 15, 2022
+Issued January 23, 2023By Tony Anderson

+General Manager

+Grawn, Michigan